kawilliams/kawilliams.github.io/teaching/hci/homework/healthdesign.md

 Design an ideal, systematic evaluation plan assuming time and resource constraints were removed.
 Describe in a few paragraphs how you would evaluate your solution's long-term success with actual target users (beyond classmates).
 Don't fret too much on this part.
 We will learn more formal techniques in the coming weeks, so use this opportunity to be creative with your evaluation design -- but be systematic!

 ### Step 5: Write and Submit Your Design Document
 Document your process in a **Google Doc** structured around the [CSC 363 Design Document Guide](https://kawilliams.github.io/teaching/hci/design-doc).
-Submit the Google Doc as a PDF or .doc to Moodle.
+Submit the Google Doc as a PDF or .doc to Moodle. 🤖 **AI Policy**: You may use AI to lightly edit your draft, meaning you need to write/type all of the content, but you can use AI to help you reword sections or to act as an editor.

 #### Required Desing Doc Content for HW 3
 Review the checklist below before submitting your work. **Completing all of the checkboxes does not guarantee a grade of 100%!** Scroll down to [Grading](#grading) to review the rubric to see how to earn a 100%.